nchlssmsn/DIYTools/README.md

 # diyjigs
-Collection of jigs, fixtures made to process things
+Collection of jigs, fixtures made to process wafers, dies.